-As of May 31, 2011, out of the 2,771,000 shares authorized for grant under the 1996 Stock Option Plan and 2006 Equity Incentive Plan, approximately 2,083,000 shares had been granted.
+As of May 31, 2012, out of the 3,797,000 shares authorized for grant under the 1996 Stock Option Plan and 2006 Equity Incentive Plan, approximately 2,957,000 shares had been granted.
 Because Rhea J. Posedel owns more than 10% of the Company's outstanding Common Stock, the exercise price of any incentive stock option granted to him is set at a 10% premium above the market price on the date of the grant.
 All other exercise prices are equal to the closing price of the Company's Common Stock on the date of the grant as reported on the NASDAQ Stock Market LLC.

 On October 26, 2006, the Company's shareholders approved the 2006 Employee Stock Purchase Plan.
-A total of 450,000 shares of the Company's Common Stock were reserved for issuance under the 2006 Employee Stock Purchase Plan has consecutive, overlapping, twenty-four month offering periods.
+A total of 800,000 shares of the Company's Common Stock have been reserved for issuance under the 2006 Employee Stock Purchase Plan.
+The 2006 Employee Stock Purchase Plan has consecutive, overlapping, twenty-four month offering periods.
 Each twenty-four month offering period includes four six-month purchase periods.
 The offering periods generally begin on the first trading day on or after April 1 and October 1 each year.
 The first exercise date under the 2006 Employee Stock Purchase Plan was April 1, 2007.
 All employees who work a minimum of 20 hours per week and are customarily employed by the Company (or an affiliate thereof) for at least five months per calendar year are eligible to participate.
 Under this plan, shares are purchased through employee payroll deductions at exercise prices equal to 85% of the lesser of the fair market value of the Company's Common Stock at either the first day of an offering period or the last day of the purchase period.
 If a participant's rights to purchase stock under all employee stock purchase plans of the Company accrue at a rate which exceeds \$25,000 worth of stock for a calendar year, such participant may not be granted an option to purchase stock under the 2006 Employee Stock Purchase Plan.
 In addition, a participant may not purchase more than 3,000 shares in each purchase period.

 The 2006 Employee Stock Purchase Plan replaces the 1997 Employee Stock Purchase Plan which would have otherwise expired in 2007.
-For the fiscal years ended May 31, 2011, 2010 and 2009, approximately 157,000, 89,000 and 73,000 shares of Common Stock, respectively, were issued under the plans.
-As of May 31, 2011, 765,000 shares have been issued under both employee stock purchase plans.
+For the fiscal years ended May 31, 2012, 2011 and 2010, approximately 154,000, 157,000 and 89,000 shares of Common Stock, respectively, were issued under the plans.
+As of May 31, 2012, 919,000 shares have been issued under both employee stock purchase plans.
 Because Rhea J. Posedel owns more than 10% of the Company's outstanding Common Stock, he is precluded from participating in the 1997 Employee Stock Purchase Plan and the 2006 Employee Stock Purchase Plan.